-32.07 Selection of Referees for National/International Competitions
+32.07 Selection of Referees for National / International Competitions

-- 32.07.01 The ALRA will inform its Members of their consideration for Box Nationals, Field Nationals, or upcoming International Competitions as well as the minimum criteria required for successful applicants for the respective event(s).
-Those members should then forward their applications to the ALRA. - 32.07.02 The ALRA will request applications from its Members for Box Nationals, Field Nationals, and upcoming International Competitions upon the conclusion of applicable clinics. - 32.07.03 The ALRA shall submit a list of applicants, and their respective ALRA ranking, whom are being considered for Box Nationals, Field Nationals, and upcoming International Competitions to the ALA Director of Development by March 15 of the current year. - 32.07.04 The ALRA will then communicate the list of pre-screened officials and applicants with the ALA Office, ALA Director of Development, and ALA President prior to May 15.
+32.07.01 The ALRA will inform its Members of their consideration for Box Nationals, Field Nationals, or upcoming International Competitions as well as the minimum criteria required for successful applicants for the respective event(s).
+Those members should then forward their applications to the ALRA.

+32.07.02 The ALRA will request applications from its Members for Box Nationals, Field Nationals, and upcoming International Competitions upon the conclusion of applicable clinics.
+32.07.03 The ALRA shall submit a list of applicants, and their respective ALRA ranking, whom are being considered for Box Nationals, Field Nationals, and upcoming International Competitions to the ALA Director of Development by March 15 of the current year.
+32.07.04 The ALRA will then communicate the list of pre-screened officials and applicants with the ALA Office, ALA Director of Development, and ALA President prior to May 15.
 The officials under consideration will have their officiating schedules communicated to the ALA Office, ALA Director of Development and ALA President for evaluation of the officials.

-- 32.07.05 The ALA Director of Development and ALRA VP of Development will establish the criteria to determine a competent official.
+32.07.05 The ALA Director of Development and ALRA VP of Development will establish the criteria to determine a competent official.
 The criteria to establish competency may be based on, in ranked order: (1) performance on-floor in the given year; (2) maintaining an acceptable level of athletic performance, as monitored and scored by the ALRA; (3) Commissioner/ LGB President recommendation as it relates to applicable Competition; (4) on- and off-floor intangibles; and (5) dedication to assisting the ALRA.
-The ALA Director of Development will provide feedback on the approved/pre-screened officials throughout the season via the ALRA VP of Development. - 32.07.06 A Committee shall be comprised of the ALRA VP Development (Chair), ALRA President, RMLL RIC, the ALA Director of Development, and ALRA League supervisor to select qualified Officials for Box Nationals, Field Nationals, and upcoming International Competitions - 32.07.07 The National/International Selection Committee will evaluate all of the officials who have applied for each level of Box and Field National/International Competition.
-Officials who are not working the level of National/International Championship, in the current season will not be considered. - 32.07.08 The Selection Committee shall provide a list of the Officials, in order of ranking, in consideration for each level of Box Nationals, Field Nationals, and upcoming International Competitions complete with evaluations from the Selection Committee to the ALA office by June 15 of each season.
-Additional relevant information regarding their on- and off-floor contributions or concerns may be included. - 32.07.09 The ALA Office will communicate a list of approved candidate(s) for each level of Box Nationals, Field Nationals, and upcoming International Competitions in writing, no later than July 1 of each season.
-If the list of approved candidates is not mutually agreed upon by the ALA and the ALRA, a revised list, complete with rationale for revisions, will be communicated to the Selection Committee by the ALA Office by June 20 of each season. - 32.07.10 If agreement on an approved list of candidates is not reached by June 25 of each season, a Selection Review Committee shall be formed.
-The Committee will be comprised of the ALA President (Chair), ALRA President, and RMLL Division Commissioner/LGB President of the applicable division.
-The RMLL President shall replace the RMLL Division Commissioner for issues with a recommendation for an official who is to attend an International Box Competition. - 32.07.11 All approved/pre-screened applicants will be notified as to the outcome of their application by the ALRA's designate. - 32.07.12 All selections for Box Nationals must officiate the Provincial series at the applicable division.
-The ALA President and ALRA President may waive this requirement upon application by the official.
-Requests are to include rational for the exemption.
-If an Official does not meet the requirement of Officiating the applicable division, and an exemption has not be granted, the next ranked applicant on the list will be contacted as a replacement.
+The ALA Director of Development will provide feedback on the approved/pre-screened officials throughout the season via the ALRA VP of Development.
+32.07.06 A Committee shall be comprised of the ALRA VP Development (Chair), ALRA President, RMLL RIC, the ALA Director of Development, and ALRA League supervisor to select qualified Officials for Box Nationals, Field Nationals, and upcoming International Competitions 32.07.07 The National/International Selection Committee will evaluate all of the officials who have applied for each level of Box and Field National/International Competition.
+Officials who are not working the level of National/International Championship, in the current season will not be considered.
+32.07.08 The Selection Committee shall provide a list of the Officials, in order of ranking, in consideration for each level of Box Nationals, Field Nationals, and upcoming International Competitions complete with evaluations from the Selection Committee to the ALA office by June 15 of each season.
+Additional relevant information regarding their on- and off-floor contributions or concerns may be included.
+32.07.09 The ALA Office will communicate a list of approved candidate(s) for each level of Box Nationals, Field Nationals, and upcoming International Competitions in writing, no later than July 1 of each season.
+If the list of approved candidates is not mutually agreed upon by the ALA and the

+Selection Committee by the ALA Office by June 20 of each season.